UBC-MDS/RSyntext/README.md

 * ...etc.

-### Function 1: TextSummarize
+### Function 1: `TextSummarize`

-`TextSummarize` function of class `RySyntext` takes in `string` as an input and produces `DataFrame` as an output containing a quantitative summary of the input.
-The quantitative summary needs:
+`TextSummarize` function of class `PySyntext` takes in `string` as an input and produces `DataFrame` as an output containing a quantitative summary of the input.
+The quantitative summary entails the following:

 - Number of Words
 - Number of Sentences